Social and mental health of Latinos with diabetes can greatly impact how well they are able to manage the disease.

 Another key finding is that patients who missed at least 20% of their medical appointments were 3 times more likely to have too high an A1C level.
 This shows the value of making sure people with diabetes follow through with their scheduled appointments and have good communication with their doctors.

-Finally, depression and other mental health problems were also shown to decrease a patient’s ability to achieve a healthy A1C level.
+Depression and other mental health problems decrease a patient’s ability to achieve a healthy A1C level.
 As a result, depression or possible depression is a big risk factor in uncontrolled diabetes.
 This is important because it shows that, by focusing on mental health and also by encouraging patients to keep their regular doctor appointments, we can improve the health of people with diabetes, especially among Latino populations.